 There’s no doubt that economic downturns warrant a shift in strategy.
 High-risk growth stocks that succeeded during a boom are often traded in for safer fixed income or hard assets during a recession.
 But if you're a newer investor, or simply not well-versed in how to trade when times are tough, it can be hard to know how to make these trades at the right time.
 So-called “global allocation funds” were created to help solve this problem.

 Global allocation funds, also known as “go anywhere funds,” can make rapid switches between asset classes and geographic regions.
 Unlike traditional balanced funds, these mutual funds can invest in commodities, futures contracts, and swap agreements in addition to stocks and bonds.
 The goal behind these traits is to help these funds pursue greater opportunity and avoid painful downturns.

 Pros and Cons of Global Allocation Funds

 Global allocation funds have a number of pros and cons that you should weigh carefully before you invest in them.
-In general, these funds provide investors with a higher risk, higher reward opportunity than standard balanced funds.
+These funds provide investors with a higher risk, higher reward opportunity than standard balanced funds.
 But with higher reward comes higher risk.
 Also, due to their subjective nature, it’s important to do your homework to learn the details of each fund, its assets, and research the team behind its choices.